 Although it has some interesting information in it, Klop suffers from two major flaws.

-So, although there are some interesting tidbits about how the Human and Counterintellignecenwar was fought during World War 2 and the early stages of the Cold War, there is not enough of the story and not enough of the human struggle of Klop to make this more than a good book.
+Although there are some interesting tidbits about how the human intelligence and counterintelligence war was fought during World War 2 as well as the early stages of the Cold War, there is not enough of the story and not enough of the human struggle of Klop to make this more than a good book.

 Here is a link to my review on Goodreads: https://www.goodreads.com/review/show/1985669792